sebhtml/lttng-ust/doc/examples/cmake-multi-shared-libraries/README.md

 make
 ```

-You should have 3 shared libraries
+3 shared libraries will be generated

 ```
 libaligner-lib.so